MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.it-IT/OfficeUpdates/monthly-channel-2017.md

 ### <a name="skype-for-business-feature-updates"></a>Skype for Business: Aggiornamenti delle funzionalità
 -   **Inserimento di collegamenti:** Aggiungere un collegamento nei messaggi istantanei e nelle chat di gruppo e fornire testo descrittivo per il collegamento anziché l'intero URL.
 -   **Screen sharing notification:** A notification displays in the conversation window when you’re sharing a screen in an IM conversation or when screen sharing continues after you leave a meeting.
 The notification reminds you that you are still sharing your screen and makes it easy to stop sharing by using the “Stop Sharing” button.
--   **Windows Information Protection (WIP) support:** Skype for Business is now supported as a WIP-work only app.By adding Skype to your allowed apps list, it indicates to Windows that it does not handle personal data.Windows proteggerà i dati per conto di Skype for business.
-[Altre informazioni](https://aka.ms/wiptechnet)
+-   **Windows Information Protection (WIP) support:** Skype for Business is now supported as a WIP-work only app.
+By adding Skype to your allowed apps list, it indicates to Windows that it does not handle personal data.
+Windows will protect data on behalf of Skype for Business.
+[More information](https://aka.ms/wiptechnet)

-### <a name="skype-for-business-non-security-updates"></a>Skype for Business: aggiornamenti non relativi alla sicurezza
+### <a name="skype-for-business-non-security-updates"></a>Skype for Business: Aggiornamenti non della sicurezza
 -   Change message for attempted calls to users with audio disabled by policy from "Cannot complete the call" to "Cannot call because an IT administrator has restricted audio.
 Try using instant messaging or email instead and ask to check with their IT administrator."
 -   Aggiungere un collegamento ipertestuale "PIN di accesso dimenticato?" agli inviti alle riunioni di utenti abilitati ai Servizi di conferenza PSTN per Skype for Business Online.
 -   Consentire di partecipare alle riunioni dei team da Skype for Business Online.